mcihanozer/CSEMS/README.md

 ### 1.3.
 Base classes for event managers

-All event managers (including user-defined ones) are inherited from generic **_BaseEventManager_** and automatically registers themselves to **_MainEventManager_** to receive frame calls (_Update()_, _callOnFrame()_, and so on). **_MainEventManager_** is a singleton class and it manages all event managers in the project.
-Sub-event managers operates via **_MainEventManager_**.
+All event managers (including user-defined ones) are inherited from generic **_BaseEventManager_** and automatically register themselves to **_MainEventManager_** to receive frame calls (_Update()_, _callOnFrame()_, and so on).

+**_MainEventManager_** is a singleton class and it manages all event managers in the project.
+Subevent managers operate via **_MainEventManager_**.

 ## 2. Event Managers

-Here, we will talk about example event managers provided.
+Here, we will talk about event managers provided by CSEMS.
 They all define their own related events and inherit themselves from **_BaseEventManager_**.
-Event-handling classes (the classes that want to listen a particular event) implement **_Observer_** interface and register themselves to related event manager.
+Event-handling classes, which are the classes listening a particular event, implement **_Observer_** interface and register themselves to related event manager.

 ### 2.1.
 System related event managers

-**ButtonEventManager:** is a singleton event manager for handling **_LB_Button_** events. **_LB_Button_** events are in-house events for handling Unity buttons better and easier.
+**ButtonEventManager** is a singleton event manager for handling **_LB_Button_** events. **_LB_Button_** events are in-house events for handling Unity buttons better and easier.
 We will cover **_LB_Button_** events later detailed.

-**SystemEventManager:** is a singleton system event manager for handling system related events, such as quitting.
+**SystemEventManager** is a singleton system event manager for handling system related events, such as quitting.

-**MouseEventManager:** is a singleton event manager for handling mouse events.
+**MouseEventManager** is a singleton event manager for handling mouse events.
 This manager works via Unity's Input class.
 It also provides an in-house mouse hold-and-move event.

-**TouchEventManager:** is a singleton event manager for handling touch events.
+**TouchEventManager** is a singleton event manager for handling touch events.
 This manager works via Unity's Input class.

 ### 2.2.
 Example user-defined event managers

-**HexfallUIEventManager:** is a singleton event manager for managing Hexfall game UI events.
+**HexfallUIEventManager** is a singleton event manager for managing Hexfall game UI events.

-**HexfallEventManager:** is a singleton event manager for Hexfall related event management.
+**HexfallEventManager** is a singleton event manager for Hexfall related event management.

+Here, making all event managers singleton is a design choice and you do not need to define your event managers as singleton.

 ## 3. Events

 All events are inherited from **_LB_Event_** class and define their own event type and define other specialities if needed.
+Now, we will talk about system and user-defined events.

 ### 3.1 System event types

-Now, we will talk about system and user-defined events.

 #### 3.1.1.
 LB_Event